-As 2020 has seen an increased reliance upon technology to support all aspects of teaching, learning and exams, it is important that you, our students, are aware of technology requirements as well as how we can help you.
+It is important that new students are aware of technology requirements, as well as how we can help you.

 We feel a laptop computer is the most important piece of IT hardware that a students needs for their studies, and as such we would recommend all students have access to one.

-Windows and Mac laptops come in a multitude of specifications, we would reccomend that at a minimum newly purchased laptops meet these specifications:
+Windows and Mac laptops come in a multitude of specifications, we would recommend that at a minimum newly purchased laptops meet these specifications:

 - Ram: 8Gb DDR4 2400